maxhallinan/brunfaick/readme.md

 Each middleware has the option to read from and write to `state`, or pass a `state`-like object to the next middleware.
-The state of execution is replaced with the result of the middleware pipeline, unless that result is falsey.
+The state of execution is replaced with the output of the middleware pipeline, unless that result is falsey.
 **Beware**: modifying `state` or `tokens` might break the runtime!